Kerala: Two CPI(M) members killed by alleged Congress workers, Pinarayi Vijayan orders inquiry

 Three people have been arrested in connection with the case far, according to The News Minute.

 Police said Mithilaj and Mohammad Haq were waylaid and attacked with sharp-edged weapons when they were returning home on Sunday night in Venjaramoodu district, reported PTI.
 While Midhilaj died on the spot, Haq succumbed to injuries in hospital, they said.
-Both of them were workers of the Democratic Youth Federation of India, the youth wing of CPI(M).
+Both of them were workers of the Democratic Youth Federation of India, or DYFI, the youth wing of CPI(M).

 “I have instructed the police to conduct a thorough investigation to catch the people who are behind the murder,” Vijayan said in a Facebook post.
 “There will be investigation on the reasons that led to the murder and those who worked behind it.
 I pay my condolences to Haq Muhammed and Mithilaj.”